 We maintain a tax-qualified defined contribution plan with a cash or deferred arrangement intended to qualify under Section 401(k) of the Internal Revenue Code of 1986.
-Our employees become eligible to participate in the plan upon completing one year of employment of at least 1,000 hours with us.
-Each participant in the plan may elect to defer, in the form of contributions to the plan, up to 75% of compensation that would otherwise be paid to the participant in the applicable year, which percentage may be increased or decreased by the administrative committee of the plan, but is otherwise not to exceed the statutorily prescribed annual limit (\$16,500 in 2010 if the participant is under age 50, and \$22,000 in 2010 if age is 50 or over).
-We make a 50% matching contribution with respect to each participant's elective contributions up to six percent of such participant's compensation (provided that for fiscal 2010, matching contributions were based only on the first \$245,000 of such participant's compensation).
+Our employees become eligible to participate in the plan upon completing six months of employment.
+Each participant in the plan may elect to defer, in the form of contributions to the plan, up to 75% of compensation that would otherwise be paid to the participant in the applicable year, which percentage may be increased or decreased by the administrative committee of the plan, but is otherwise not to exceed the statutorily prescribed annual limit (\$16,500 in 2011 if the participant is under age 50, and \$22,000 in 2011 if age is 50 or over).
+We make a 50% matching contribution with respect to each participant's elective contributions up to six percent of such participant's compensation (provided that for fiscal 2011, matching contributions were based only on the first \$245,000 of such participant's compensation).
 Matching contributions become fully vested after five years of employment with the company.